feihong/mitmproxy-quickstart/README.md

     yarn install

+### Install certificate

+You need to install mitmproxy certificate to proxy https requests.

+1. On target device, configure proxy settings
-To proxy https, visit the [magic domain mitm.it](http://mitm.it) and follow the instructions to install the mitmproxy certificate.
+1. Visit the magic domain http://mitm.it and follow the instructions to install the mitmproxy certificate

 ## Procedure